wtavi00/mcp_server/README.md

 - `--host HOST`: Host to bind the server to for HTTP/SSE transport (default: 127.0.0.1)
 - `--port PORT`: Port to bind the server to for HTTP/SSE transport (default: 8000)

+**Note:** For more information about MCP transport methods, see the [official MCP transport documentation](https://modelcontextprotocol.io/docs/concepts/transports).

+## Claude Desktop Usage

+To use Alpaca MCP Server with Claude Desktop, please follow the steps below.
+The official Claude Desktop setup document is available here: https://modelcontextprotocol.io/quickstart/user

+### Configure Claude Desktop

+1. Open Claude Desktop
+2. Navigate to: `Settings → Developer → Edit Config`
+3. Update your `claude_desktop_config.json`:

+  **Note:**\
+    Replace <project_root> with the path to your cloned alpaca-mcp-server directory.
+This should point to the Python executable inside the virtual environment you created with `python3 -m venv venv` in the terminal.